-The Curry County Board of Commissioners reserves the right to deviate from this policy and use discretion in making any employment decision.
+Curry County reserves the right to deviate from this policy and use discretion in making any employment decision.

 These Personnel Rules shall serve as a guide unless it conflicts with negotiated labor contracts or specific laws or statutes, which shall take precedence to the extent applicable.
-The order of application is: First the law, Second, a negotiated Labor Contract, and Third, these Personnel Rules.
-Representations made by supervisory employees that are contrary to any of the following policies shall not be binding upon Curry County.
+The order of application is: First the law, Second, a negotiated Labor Contract, and Third, these Personnel